 You’ve got Uber Eats and Grub Hub to fight off the munchies, but Bud Man will get you high in the first place — that is, if your location is around Huntington Beach, CA. This company is a medical marijuana delivery service first and a blog second, but the concept was too cool not to include it on our list of top weed blogs.
 Summer’s coming in hot, so check out this post on the best things to do while high in California and take a trip out there!
 Once you see their customer service team, you’ll be glad you picked up from the Bud Man.

-- Weed Advisor is a great resource for cannabis consumers, especially in newly-legalized Canada
+- THC Overdose is a great resource for cannabis consumers, especially for basics and essentials

 - Mia Jane sheds light on the life and times of a cannabis influencer

 - Marijuana Mommy is another cannabis writer and mommy blogger hybrid to check out

 - Cannabis Curious is a great place to start for total newbies and first-timers

 - 420 Foodie Club covers food, as well as the production, legislation, financing, and culture of the cannabis industry

 - Sous Weed is a beautiful food blog that enlightens its readers on how to elevate their food